LibreELEC/actions/notes.md

 - Do we have need for environments ?
   - Private Repo's dont allow Environments.
 - fix the docker execution to use github syntax
-  - parameterise the `make image` (addons is done- but need to change to buildcmd and update other .yml files so we can have the single template /include.

 ## Fixes done to runners:
 ```